 New Braunfels is surrounded by access to Lake Travis, Lake LBJ, Inks Lake, Lake Buchanan, and Lake Marble Falls - LCRA-managed Highland Lakes on the Colorado River that provides the waterfront living opportunities that attract lakefront homebuyers and recreational property investors to this region.
 Every dock, pier, bulkhead, and retaining wall built near New Braunfels must be designed for the specific conditions of the water body it fronts - including managed water level ranges, wave exposure, and the substrate conditions at the water's edge.
 New Braunfels area waterfront owners who need construction or repair work benefit from contractors who know these local systems.

 Shore Protect Team delivers Marine Contractors in New Braunfels, TX near New Braunfels on the LCRA Highland Lakes.
 We construct dock systems sized for LCRA water level schedules, install pile systems for rocky limestone substrate, and build shoreline protection systems.
-LCRA shoreline permit coordination is part of our project process.
+LCRA shoreline project coordination is part of our project process.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.